preda-bogdan/hackathon-ai-translate/README.md

 ### Issues
 + Can it translate from other languages than English?
-+ Nested tags?
++ Nested tags? | It can if you omit semantical tags.
 + How to ensure token limit?
 + API rate limit
-+ Caching per translation
++ Caching per translation | Use a locale file.
 + When to query the API?
 + Ensure translation only on frontend.